 These Collagen Cashew Butter Cups are a delicious variation of traditional peanut butter cups!

-Assuming you grew up like I did, as a kid, Reese’s Peanut Butter Cups were probably the greatest gift known to man.
+As a kid, Reese’s Peanut Butter Cups were probably the greatest gift known to man.

 These candy bars are, unsurprisingly (and unfortunately), full of ingredients that our bodies don’t particularly thrive on.
 Of particular note, Reese’s Peanut Butter Cups contain TBHQ, a preservative claimed to “maintain freshness.”
 Apparently it’s FDA-approved…?
 Idk.